rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

   - `name`: the element's name attribute.
   - `selectionStart`: unsigned long.
 The element's selectionStart attribute.
   - `selectionEnd`: unsigned long.
 The element's selectionEnd attribute.
+  - `activeEditable`: current active EditableSupport.

+### EditableSupport

+A wrapper which represents the editing element and provides interfaces to control it.

+### Methods
+- `setSelectedOption`: setup selected option of the current editing element.
+- `setSelectedOptions`: setup selected options of the current editing element.
+- `removeFocus`: remove focus from the current editing element.